nojacko/email-validator/README.md

 * ```isValid($email)``` is the main function and it'll run all the tests within this library.
 Returns true or false.

 ### Other Functions
-If you want more find gain controll, use theses function seperately.
+If you want more control, use these functions seperately.

 * ```isEmail($email)``` Note: returns true or false only.
 * ```isExample($email)```